PufferFinance/website-docs/docs/registration.md

 ![alt text](/img/mint-pufeth-vt.png)

-- Enclave users must deposit 1 ETH worth of pufETH to register
-- Non-enclave users must deposit 2 ETH worth of pufETH to register
+- Users must deposit 2 ETH worth of pufETH to register
 - A minimum of 28 Validator Tickets (VTs) are required to be deposited when registering a validator.
 The Guardians will exit validators if their VTs expire after 28 days without being refilled.

 ### Step 4: Register Validator